-- 7.1 Materials Sent in Less Than the Required Number of Days Before Meeting - In general, exemptive relief to shorten the relevant periods in sections 2.9 and 2.12 of the Instrument will not be granted, except in extraordinary circumstances. - 7.2 Delay of Audited Annual Financial Statements or Annual Report -Section 9.1 of the Instrument recognizes that corporate law or securities legislation may permit a reporting issuer to send its audited annual financial statements or annual report to registered holders of its securities later than other proxy-related materials.
+- 7.1 Materials Sent in Less Than 21the Required Number of Days Before Meeting In the absence of extraordinary circumstances, the Canadian securities regulatory authorities will generally not consider shortening the 21-day period for the sending of proxy related materials to beneficial owners of securities referred togeneral, exemptive relief to shorten the relevant periods in sections 2.9 and 2.12 of the Instrument, will not be granted, except in extraordinary circumstances. - 7.2 Delay of Audited Annual Financial Statements or Annual Report Section 9.1 of the Instrument recognizes that corporate law or securities legislation may permit a reporting issuer to send its audited annual financial statements or annual report to registered holders of its securities later than other proxy-related materials.
 The Instrument provides that the time periods applicable to sending proxy-related materials prescribed in the Instrument do not apply to the sending of proxy-related materials that are annual financial statements or an annual report if the statements or report are sent by the reporting issuer to beneficial owners of the securities within the time limitations established in applicable corporate law and securities legislation for the sending of the statements or report to registered holders of the securities.
-Reporting issuers are nonetheless encouraged to send their audited annual financial statements or annual report at the same time as other proxy-related materials. - 7.3 Additional Costs for Expedited Processing Where reporting issuers wish to have intermediaries comply with the procedures in the Instrument within shorter time limits than provided in the Instrument, they should provide for recovery by the intermediary of reasonable costs incurred in expedited processing of securityholder materials in order to ensure forwarding of the materials to beneficial owners.
-Examples of such costs include courier, long distance telephone and overtime costs. - 7.4 Applications Major exemptions from the requirements of the Instrument will likely be granted infrequently.
-We encourage applicants to discuss requests for exemptive relief on a pre-file basis with the relevant Canadian securities regulatory authorities.
+Reporting issuers are nonetheless encouraged to send their audited annual financial statements or annual report at the same time as other proxy-related materials. - 7.3 Additional Costs If Time Limitations Shortened Section 4.2 of the Instrument allows a proximate intermediary three business days to prepare the securityholder materials for forwarding to beneficial owners after its receipt of the materials from the reporting issuer (four business days if the material is to be sent by mail other than first-class mail).
+Reporting issuers making arrangements with intermediaries to for Expedited Processing Where reporting issuers wish to have intermediaries comply with the procedures in the Instrument within shorter time limits may wish to than provided in the Instrument, they should provide for recovery by the intermediary of reasonable costs attributable to the shorter time limits that it would not otherwise incur (for example, incurred in expedited processing of securityholder materials in order to ensure forwarding of the materials to beneficial owners.
+Examples of such costs include courier, long distance telephone and overtime costs) to ensure forwarding of the materials to